Master of Education in Educational Leadership – Three Specialized Concentrations

 Advance your career with specialized expertise.

-• Pursue principal licensure in Ohio through the PK-12 Educational Leadership concentration (teaching license required).
+- Pursue principal licensure in Ohio through the K-12 Educational Leadership concentration (teaching license required).

-• Strengthen your knowledge in reading and literacy education to support student success across various learning environments.
-Earn a K-12 Reading Endorsement, TESOL Certification and/or a Dyslexia Certificate as part of your program.
+- Strengthen your knowledge in reading and literacy education to support student success across various learning environments.

 When our students reach their full potential, our communities strengthen.
 That starts with leaders who understand the complexities of education, whether in schools, literacy initiatives, or higher education settings.
 The School of Education and Health Sciences (SEHS) will show you how to build bridges across educational institutions, foster positive change, and ensure that every student has the resources they need to grow.